Top 11 strategies to improve KYC conversion rates

 Frequently Asked Questions (FAQ)

+Will optimizing for conversion rates compromise regulatory compliance?
 Not when it's done correctly.
 Using a risk-based approach ensures higher-risk cases still undergo robust checks.
 Efficiency gains come from reducing unnecessary friction for low-risk applicants, not removing key controls.

-Track onboarding completion rates, time-to-complete metrics, and user satisfaction surveys alongside false-positive rates, SAR (Suspicious Activity Report) filings, and any subsequent fraud losses.
+How can we measure improvements in both conversion and compliance quality?
+Track onboarding completion rates, time-to-complete metrics, user satisfaction surveys, false-positive rates, SAR (Suspicious Activity Report) filings, and any subsequent fraud losses.
 A balanced dashboard helps ensure gains in efficiency don’t erode your risk management posture.

+Are advanced technologies like OCR and behavioral analytics challenging to implement?
 Integration requires planning, vendor due diligence, and some technical investment.
 Start small with pilot programs.
-Many institutions find that once integrated, these tools significantly streamline processes and pay off quickly in reduced manual work and improved user experience.
-For us, it's our bread and butter, we do this every day.
-If you'd like to learn more, we're just a few clicks away.
+Many institutions find that these tools significantly streamline processes once integrated and pay off quickly in reduced manual work and improved user experience.
+For us, it's our bread and butter.
+We do this every day.

-Regularly—at least annually or whenever new regulations, technologies, or significant shifts in customer behavior arise.
+How often should we reassess our KYC process?
+Regularly, at least annually or whenever new regulations, technologies, or significant shifts in customer behavior arise.
 Continuous improvement keeps your process aligned with both market expectations and compliance requirements.
 At Sardine, we can do this for you with constant updates and suggestions for improvement.

+Can a more seamless KYC process strengthen customer trust?
 Yes.
-When users feel that the verification process is both secure and efficient, they perceive your institution as competent and customer-centric.
+Users who feel that the verification process is secure and efficient perceive your institution as competent and customer-centric.
 Clear communication and timely approvals reassure them that their trust in you is well-placed.